 Hugo de Groot and Slot Loevestein

 During his work for Johan van Oldenbarnevelt, he drafted the ideology of religious tolerance.
 He had nothing to do with fanatical Calvinism and preferred a softer approach.
-According to him, in order to maintain civil order, the only necessity was the enforcement of basic ideas such as the existence of God or Divine Providence.
-Everything else should be left to individual’s private conscience.
+According to him, in order to maintain civil order, it was only necessary to enforce basic ideas such as the existence of God or Divine Providence.
+Everything else should be left to the individual’s private conscience.
 These claims caused some trouble and resulted in his arrest.
-In 1619 de Groot was transferred to Slot Loevestein where he would be spending the rest of his life.
-Shortly after, his wife Maria van Reigersberch joined him voluntarily. (now that’s devotion!)

-In 1621, with help from his wife, Hugo de Groot managed to escape from Slot Loevestein in a book chest.
+He would often receive the books in big book chests and even though these were inspected each time in the beginning, the controls loosened up as the time passed.
+In 1621, with the help of his wife, Hugo de Groot managed to escape from Slot Loevestein in a book chest.
 After three years in captivity, he was free once again.
 Today, you can see the famous chest in Museum Prinsenhof.

-Father of Enlightenment Thinking
+Father of Enlightenment

-Hugo de Groot: Final Years
+Hugo de Groot: final years

-In 1634, he became Sweden’s ambassador in Paris as a result of the Swedish King’s admiration.
+In 1634, as a result of the Swedish King’s admiration, he became Sweden’s ambassador in Paris.
 On one of his returns from Sweden, his ship was shipwrecked while crossing the Baltic Sea.
-De Groot managed to reach the shore, but soon died in Rostock, Germany on August 28, 1645.
+De Groot managed to reach the shore but died shortly after in Rostock, Germany on August 28, 1645.
 His remains were returned to Delft, where he is still buried in the Nieuwe Kerk.